Community of Practice Reusable Packaging

 - Analysing the importance and influence of logistics and administration on the use of reusable packaging.

-- Developing a calculation tool to provide insight into the factors that influence the environmental and financial break-even point of a reusable packaging compared to a single-use version.
-This tool is being developed by the KIDV (supported by Partners for Innovation), in collaboration with Utrecht University and other experts in the field and with contribution of members of the CoP.
+- Providing insight into the factors that influence the environmental and financial break-even point of a reusable packaging compared to a single-use version.

 Would you like to be part of this Community of Practice Reusable Packaging?
 Please contact project manager Marcel Keuenhof (email@example.com).